 The initial review of the DJS Policy RF-701-15 (Elimination and Reporting of Sexual Abuse and Harassment - PREA Juvenile Facility Standards Compliance) and OPS-913-15 (Reporting and Investigating Child Abuse and Neglect) requires the protection and monitoring of residents and staff who have reported sexual abuse and sexual harassment or who have cooperated in a sexual abuse or harassment investigation.
 DJS policies and procedures prohibits retaliation against any staff or resident for making a report of sexual abuse as well as retaliation against a victim who has suffered from abuse.
 The monitoring at a minimum will take place for a period of 90 days or longer, as needed.
-The Assistant Superintendent is responsible with monitoring the conduct or treatment of residents or staff who reported the sexual abuse and of residents who were reported to have suffered sexual abuse to determine if changes that may suggest possible retaliation exist.
+The Superintendent is responsible with monitoring the conduct or treatment of residents or staff who reported the sexual abuse and of residents who were reported to have suffered sexual abuse to determine if possible retaliation exist.
 This monitoring would include resident disciplinary reports, bedroom and program changes, negative performance reports as well as reassignments of staff.
-There is documentation of the Assistant Superintendent monitoring the resident involved with the allegation of the sexual abuse investigation that occurred in the other facility and she will monitoring this resident for a period of 90 days or until the resident leaves the detention facility.
-There were no incidents of retaliation in the past 12 months in this detention facility.
+There is documentation of the Superintendent monitoring all the residents involved with the six (6) alleged sexual abuse investigations until the residents left the detention facility.
+There were no incidents of retaliation in the past 12 months.